bchainzhang/bchainzhang.github.io/index.md

 <!---I am a Professor (Teli Youth Fellow) in the prestigious <a href="https://arims.bit.edu.cn/">Advanced Research Institute of Multidisciplinary Sciences</a> at Beijing Institute of Technology, China.
 I am also a PhD advisor in both School of Computer Science and Technology and School of Cyberspace Science and Technology.
 Moreover, I am a Chief Scientist for the National R&D Project. --->

-I am interested in the intersection of distributed systems, cryptography, security, AI, LLM, and agents.
+I am interested in distributed systems, cryptography, security, AI, LLM, and agents.

 Previously, I worked as a professor and Teli Youth Fellow at Beijing Institute of Technology, a Chief Research Scientist at Shandong Institute of Blockchain, an Assistant Professor in the Department of Computer Science and Electrical Engineering at University of Maryland, Baltimore County (USA), and a postdoctoral researcher for two NSF frontier projects on cloud security: the MACS project at UConn (with Prof. Marten van Dijk) and the Project Silver at UNC Chapel Hill (with Prof. Michael K. Reiter).
 I received my Ph.D. from the University of California, Davis (with Prof. Matthew K. Franklin).

 <!---I received the best paper candidate award at the 33rd IEEE International Symposium on Reliable Distributed Systems and proved the security of a NIST standard on ciphertext stealing.
 I received Maryland Innovation Award and research funding from NSF China, the Ministry of Science and Technology China, US NSF, US DoE, US DHS, Norway research council, etc.--->

-I am one of the main inventors of many industry and production large-scale distributed systems such as:
+I am one of the main inventors of many industry and production large-scale distributed systems and AI systems such as:

 - Norton Zone: Symantec’s scalable cloud storage;